Clinical AI governance software built for hospitals and health systems

 - Does TRAIGA apply to hospitals and health systems?

-- Which clinical AI systems require documentation under TRAIGA?
+- Which clinical AI systems should we govern most closely?

 - What patient disclosures does TRAIGA require for healthcare AI?

-- How does TRAIGA handle vendor-supplied AI in EHR systems?
+- How does Risk Meridian handle vendor-supplied AI in EHR systems?

 - What does a hospital board AI governance report include?

-- TRAIGA's board AI governance report pack includes an executive summary of your AI governance program, a complete inventory of clinical AI systems with risk tiers, a control implementation status summary, an open incident log, and a governance maturity score.
-It is designed to give hospital boards the evidence they need to satisfy their oversight obligations under AI regulation and Joint Commission guidance.
+- Risk Meridian's board AI governance report pack includes an executive summary of your AI governance program, a complete inventory of clinical AI systems with their Risk Meridian risk class, a control implementation status summary, an open incident log, and a governance maturity score.
+It is designed to give hospital boards the evidence to support their oversight discussions as AI-governance expectations continue to develop.

 - How long does it take to complete a hospital's initial AI inventory?

-- Can TRAIGA handle multi-site health systems with dozens of AI systems?
+- Can Risk Meridian handle multi-site health systems with dozens of AI systems?

 Start governing your clinical AI systems today

-Hospitals and health systems using TRAIGA get their first AI system inventoried in under 10 minutes.
-Starting at $79/month — no implementation project, no waiting.
+Hospitals and health systems using Risk Meridian get their first AI system inventoried in under 10 minutes.
+Start now — no implementation project, no waiting.

 TRAIGA disclosures generated in one click